sugarlabs/musicblocks/README.md

 will stop the container and free up the port it was using.

 #### Troubleshooting
-When running Music Blocks locally using `npm run dev`, the UI may load successfully even if some interactions appear unresponsive.
+When running Music Blocks locally using `pnpm run dev`, the UI may load successfully even if some interactions appear unresponsive.

 New contributors may observe console errors such as:
 - `$ is not defined`